GameFan

-GameFan (originally known as Diehard GameFan) was a publication started by Tim Lindquist, Greg Off, George Weising, and Dave Halverson in September 1992 that provided coverage of domestic and imported video games.
-It was notable for its extensive use of game screenshots in its page design, contrasting other U.S. publications at the time.
-The original magazine ceased publishing in December 2000.
+GameFan, originally Diehard GameFan, was a monthly magazine dedicated to video games and gaming culture created by Tim Lindquist, Greg Off, George Weising, and Dave Halverson.
+The first issue was published in September 1992.
+It provided coverage of both domestic and imported video games and was notable for its extensive use of game screenshots in its page design, which distinguished it from other U.S. publications at the time.
+The original magazine ceased operations in December 2000.

-In April 2010, Halverson relaunched GameFan as a video games and film magazine.
-However, this relaunch was short-lived and suffered from internal conflicts and low advertising revenue.
+In April 2010, Halverson relaunched GameFan as a video game and film magazine.
+However, the relaunch was short-lived and suffered from internal conflicts and low advertising revenue.

 History

 The idea for the name GameFan came from the Japanese Sega magazine called Megafan.
 Although it began as an advertising supplement to sell imported video games, primarily from Japan, the small text reviews and descriptions drew attention for a lack of refinement and a sense of passion.
 Editor profiles featured caricatures drawn by Terry Wolfinger.
 The anonymized approach allowed certain editors like Dave Halverson to write multiple reviews of the same game under different pseudonyms.

-GameFan was well known for its extensive coverage of important games and its expansive coverage of emerging interest in anime.
+GameFan was well-known for its extensive coverage of important games and its expansive coverage of emerging interest in anime.
 Another major feature that separated it from other gaming magazines was the high-quality paper used to print it.
 GameFan's game screenshots were more colorful and accurate to in-game graphics.

+By 2000, the magazine had a monthly print circulation of more than 100,000.

 Controversy

-In the September 1995 issue of GameFan, an article was printed that contained several derogatory comments about Japanese people (calling them "little Jap bastards").
-The text took the place of one of the paragraphs of one of the sports games reviews.
+In the September 1995 issue of GameFan, an article was printed that contained several derogatory comments about Japanese people (calling them "little Jap bastards") as well as a self-degrading racial comment ("Us poor white trash from So CA").
+The text took the place of one of the paragraphs of one of the sports game reviews.
 The article discussed a Namco combat flight simulator, Ace Combat, rather than College Football '96 (which was the topic of the article) and was poorly written.

 GameFan's official explanation was that a rogue employee had sabotaged the magazine in order to alienate its Japanese audience and fan base.
 However, later reports indicated that it was actually filler text that someone had neglected to remove, and the entire incident was an internal joke that accidentally got printed.
 An apology (dated August 24, 1995) was published in DieHard GameFan's October 1995 issue in both English and Japanese.